 - Become a volunteer Peer Mentor to help other bereaved parents through their journey.

 Please share your family’s traditions and memorials with other Hand to Hold Families.

-Erika Goyer is the mother of three boys.
+Erika Goyer is the mother of three.
 Her oldest son, Carrick Michael, was born at 27 weeks gestation and weighed 1 pound, 14 ounces.
 Carrick died soon after his birth due to complications of prematurity.
-Erika went on to have two more high-risk pregnancies and two healthy sons, one of whom has developmental delays.
+Erika went on to have two more high-risk pregnancies and two healthy children, one of whom has developmental delays.